Thelymitra adorata

-Thelymitra adorata, commonly called the Wyong sun orchid or praying sun orchid, is a species of orchid that is endemic to a very small area of New South Wales.
+Thelymitra adorata, commonly called Wyong sun orchid or praying sun orchid, is a species of orchid that is endemic to a very small area of New South Wales.
 It has a single relatively large, erect, fleshy, channelled leaf and up to thirteen deep blue, self-pollinating flowers.

 Description

 Thelymitra adorata is a tuberous, perennial herb with a single erect, dark green, fleshy, channelled, linear leaf 140-400 mm long and 5-20 mm wide with a purplish base.
 Up to eighteen deep blue flowers 14-22 mm wide are arranged on a flowering stem 250-650 mm tall.
 The sepals and petals are 6-12 mm long, 3-6.5 mm wide and light brown on their reverse side.
 The column is pink or purplish, 4.5-6.5 mm long and 2.5-4 mm wide.
 The lobe on the top of the anther is dark brown to blackish with a yellow tip, tubular and sharply curved with a notched tip.
 The side lobes curve upwards and have untidy, mop-like tufts of white hairs.
 Flowering occurs from September to November but the flowers are self-pollinating and only open on sunny days.